umeshkanta-singh/umeshkanta-singh.github.io/_pages/about.md

   - /about.html
 ---

-**I work at the iÏntersection of nonlinear dynamics and machine learning — and I’m actively looking for collaborations.**
+**I work at the Ïntersection of nonlinear dynamics and machine learning — and I’m actively looking for collaborations.**
 If you’re exploring data-driven modeling of complex systems, dynamical networks, or ML for time-delay/oscillatory phenomena, let’s talk.

 I’m an Associate Professor in the Department of Physics, School of Engineering & Applied Sciences, Bennett University (Greater Noida, India).
 My background spans postdoctoral work in computational neuroscience and dynamical systems, and faculty roles across Indian universities.